RHours/ContributionBonds/README.md

         Output: Success or failure messages.

-    bond        payment         --bond          The DID string for the bond.
+    bond        payment         --id            The DID string for the bond.
                                 --amount        The amount of payment to apply to the bond.
 This number may be adjusted downward to avoid overpayment.